 - Egg: Having an egg at room temperature helps it mix into the batter better.

 - White sugar: Mainly used for sweetening.
+This is the one I use.
 The bond between sugar and water locks in moisture so the donuts remains nice and soft.

 - Oil: Any kind of oil works in this recipe; I recommend canola, sunflower, or vegetable.
 Melted butter may be substituted.